sonia-auv/documentation/docs/user/installation.md

 Finally, on the production environment, you will have to enable pushing on non-bar repository, do to so, type:

 	git config --global receive.denyCurrentBranch warn

+This is it !
+You are now able to add remotes to the submarine on your development environment.
+The command for adding the ros_sonia_ws repository is the following:

+	git remote add auv root@192.168.0.11:/root/ros_sonia_ws/

 ### <a name="prod_drivers"></a> Installing the drivers